fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 > Tekton is a powerful and flexible open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.

 Rather than immediately reconsidering the attack surface, I decided to investigate the unusual proxying behavior further.
-I checked the [documentation](https://tekton.dev/docs/dashboard/install/#installing-tekton-dashboard-on-kubernetes) and found that the installation is just a Kubernetes configuration yaml file:
+I checked the [documentation](https://tekton.dev/docs/dashboard/install/#installing-tekton-dashboard-on-kubernetes) and found that the installation is just a Kubernetes configuration YAML file:

 `kubectl apply --filename https://storage.googleapis.com/tekton-releases/dashboard/latest/release.yaml`